NTSC

-Since the introduction of digital sources (ex: DVD); the term NTSC has been used to refer to digital formats with number of active lines between 480 and 487 having 30 or 29.97 frames per second rate, serving as a digital shorthand to System M. The so-called NTSC-Film standard has a digital standard resolution of 720 × 480 pixel for DVD-Videos, 480 × 480 pixel for Super Video CDs (SVCD, Aspect Ratio: 4:3) and 352 × 240 pixel for Video CDs (VCD).
-The digital video (DV) camcorder format that is equivalent to NTSC is 720 × 480 pixels.
-The digital television (DTV) equivalent is 704 × 480 pixels.
+The term "NTSC" has referred to digital formats with 480 active lines and a 30 or 29.97 FPS frame rate since the introduction of digital sources such as DVDs, and is a digital shorthand for System M. The NTSC-film standard has a digital resolution of pixels for DVD-Videos, pixels for Super Video CDs (SVCD, aspect ratio 4:3) and pixels for Video CDs (VCD).
+The digital video (DV)-camcorder format equivalent of NTSC is pixels.
+The digital television (DTV) equivalent is pixels.